-6. Bye-Elections and Occasional Vacancies

-6.1.
-Vacancies will be considered by the Returning Officer or their nominee and executive who will agree an appropriate course of action.
+- Departmental Representatives - Student groups and Network Committee Members. - 5.3.
+Referenda and "preferenda" may be held at the same time. - 6.
+Bye-Elections and Occasional Vacancies - 6.1.
+Vacancies will be considered by the Returning Officer or their nominee and executive who will agree an appropriate course of action. - 6.2.

-- 6.2.
 This may involve returning to the votes cast in an STV election to identify the next candidate with the highest preference of the voters, or conducting a bye-election. - 6.3.
-The Returning Officer or their nominee shall set an election timetable, which enables the following activities. - Election timetable agreed by President and Returning Officer and published by 31 st August each year - Promotion of the opportunities for standing for office - A Period of Nominations open and promoted, candidate training and briefing sessions arranged. - A period for Candidates to be confirmed & election materials prepared. - A period for the balloting of members (to be not less than 48 hours, nor more than 5 days)

-7. NUS Representatives
+The Returning Officer or their nominee shall set an election timetable, which enables the following activities. - Election timetable agreed by President and Returning Officer and published by 31 st August each year - Promotion of the opportunities for standing for office - A Period of Nominations open and promoted, candidate training and briefing sessions arranged. - A period for Candidates to be confirmed & election materials prepared. - A period for the balloting of members (to be not less than 48 hours, nor more than 5 days) - 7.
+NUS Conference Delegate Elections - 7.1.
+All delegates to NUS Annual conference should be elected by cross campus ballot. - 7.2.
+The President will normally be delegation leader.
+Where the President is not elected the sabbatical Officer with highest vote will be designated delegation leader. - 7.3.
+Where no sabbatical Officers are elected the candidate receiving the highest vote will be designated delegation leader. - 7.4.
+Where there are insufficient elected delegates to attend conference, substitutions may be made from Council Representatives by the delegation leader. - 8.
+Campaigning and Candidate Conduct and Rules - 8.1.

-- 7.1.
-Full Time Officers will act as NUS Representatives, representing our students views nationally, year-round and at relevant conferences and events - 7.2.
-Where any number or gender balance of conference or event attendees prescribed by NUS exceeds that available through the Full Time Officer Team, other representatives may be selected by Executive to attend.

-8. Campaigning and Candidate Conduct and Rules

-- 8.1.
 Any Sabbatical Officer Trustees should be impartial during any election process. - 8.2.
-Any Sabbatical Officer Trustee, who is standing in elections, shall take one week's leave coinciding with the campaigning and voting period. - 8.3.
-All candidates will be required to provide a manifesto as defined in the Candidates' handbook to include their name, photograph and main aims.

-9. General Provisions for Referenda
+Any Sabbatical Officer Trustee, who is standing in elections, shall take one week's leave coinciding with the campaigning and voting period with the exception of NUS conference delegation elections. - 8.3.
+All candidates will be required to provide a manifesto as defined in the Candidates' handbook to include their name, photograph and main aims. - 9.
+General Provisions for Referenda - 9.1.

-- 9.1.
 A Referendum may be called on the presentation of a Secure Petition of 250 Ordinary Student Members. - 9.2.
 A secure petition will be established by the Union in line with section 12 of this byelaw - 9.3.
-A referenda may also be called by: - A majority resolution of the Trustees - a two-thirds majority vote of Students' Council; - 9.4.
+A referenda may also be called by: - A majority resolution of the Trustees - a two-thirds majority vote of the Students' Council; - 9.4.
 A Referendum must be held not less than five working days and not more than 20 working days after the date of the request has been submitted to the appointed Union office (the deadline for petition signatures). - 9.5.
-The business of an Extraordinary Referendum shall be restricted to the motion or business for which the referendum was called. - 9.6.
-Motions for Referendum can be withdrawn only by the person proposing the motion, unless they are being withdrawn on specific legal advice in which case the Returning Officer or their nominee may withdraw the motion.
+The business of an Extraordinary Referendum shall be restricted to the motion or business for which the referendum was called.